-The Entry Age Normal actuarial funding method was used for active employees, whereby the normal cost is computed as the level annual percentage of pay required to fund the postemployment benefits between each member's date of hire and assumed retirement.
-The actuarial liability is the difference between the present value of future benefits and the present value of future normal cost.
-The unfunded actuarial liability is the difference between the actuarial liability is the actuarial value of assets.
+The Entry Age Normal Actuarial Funding Method was used for active employees, whereby the normal cost is computed as the level annual percentage of pay required to fund the postemployment benefits between each member's date of hire and assumed retirement.
+The Actuarial Liability is the difference between the present value of future benefits and the present value of future normal cost.
+The Unfunded Actuarial Liability is the difference between the Actuarial Liability and the Actuarial Value of Assets.